 USES: This medication is used to treat a variety of bacterial infections.
 Ciprofloxacin belongs to a class of drugs called quinolone antibiotics.
 It works by stopping the growth of bacteria.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using ciprofloxacin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using ciprofloxacin and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-This medication is given by injection into a vein, usually 2 to 3 times a day or as directed by your doctor.
+This medication is given by injection into a vein as directed by your doctor, usually 2 to 3 times a day.
 It should be injected slowly over 1 hour.
 The dosage is based on your medical condition and response to treatment.
 In children, the dosage is also based on weight.

 If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.